MohammedJamalDawoud/MohammedJamalDawoud/README.md

 - Email: your.email@example.com
 - GitHub: [github.com/MohammedJamalDawoud](https://github.com/MohammedJamalDawoud)

-If youâ€™re looking for someone who can connect AI, medical imaging, and solid engineering practices, Iâ€™d be happy to connect.
+If you're looking for someone who can connect AI, medical imaging, and solid engineering practices, I'd be happy to connect.

 ---